Touchstone Talks: Ep 3 - What's Your Number?

 if you're going to be on time

-or not to where you're trying to get to
+or not to where you're trying to get

-the actual implementation method?
+to the actual implementation method.

-Now for me, I use this.
+Now for me, why use this?

 I use what we call advanced time